phamthangpri/create-buble-inside-buble-chart/README.md

 ## Usage

-1. Define patient data in the `patients` dictionary.
+1. Define authors data in input file
 2. Run the script to generate the bubble charts.

 ## Author